zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Please verify, if any customer cyphers present, that all cyphers are of type string.
+  Please verify, if any custom cyphers present, that all cyphers are of type string.